 Section 5 of the EAPWDA says that the minister may provide disability assistance or a supplement to or for a family unit that is eligible for it.
-As the Appellant is receiving disability assistance, the panel finds that she may be provided with a transportation cost and a living cost supplement provided the criteria set out in Section 55 of the EAPWDR be met.
+As the Appellant is receiving disability assistance, the panel finds that she may be provided with a transportation cost supplement provided the criteria set out in Section 55 of the EAPWDR be met.

-Section 55(4) of the EAPWDR states that a supplement may be provided under Section 55 only to assist with the cost of the least expensive appropriate mode of transportation costs and the least expensive appropriate living costs.
-The Ministry has determined that the transportation and living cost supplements applied for by the Appellant in this instance are the least expensive appropriate costs.
+Section 55(4) of the EAPWDR states that a supplement may be provided under Section 55 only to assist with the cost of the least expensive appropriate mode of transportation costs.
+The Ministry has determined that the transportation costs supplement applied for by the Appellant in this instance are the least expensive appropriate costs.

 Section 55(3) of the EAPWDR states that a family unit is eligible for a supplement under Section 55 only if there are no resources available to the family unit to cover the costs for which the supplement may be provided, and a recipient in the family unit receives the minister's approval before incurring those costs.
-The Ministry has determined that there are no resources available to the family unit to cover the transportation costs and living costs, and that the Appellant received the minister's approval before incurring those costs.
+The Ministry has determined that there are no resources available to the family unit to cover the transportation costs, and a recipient in the family unit received the minister's approval before incurring those costs.

-Section 55(2) of the EAPWDR states that, provided the conditions set out in Section 55(3) and (4) are met, the Ministry may provide a supplement to a family unit that is eligible for disability assistance to assist with transportation costs or living costs resulting from the required attendance of a recipient in the family unit at a hearing in connection with the exercise of a maintenance right assigned to the minister under EAPWDR Section 17, or for other requirements a recipient in the family unit must fulfil, also in connection with the exercise of a maintenance right assigned to the minister under EAPWDR Section 17.
+Section 55(2) of the EAPWDR states that, provided the conditions set out in Section 55(3) and (4) are met, the Ministry may provide a supplement to a family unit that is eligible for disability assistance to assist with transportation costs resulting from the required attendance of a recipient in the family unit at a hearing in connection with the exercise of a maintenance right assigned to the minister under EAPWDR Section 17, or for other requirements a recipient in the family unit must fulfil, also in connection with the exercise of a maintenance right assigned to the minister under EAPWDR Section 17.